 Hopelessness is defined as having no expectation of good, hope for success, or any anticipation of solution to life’s problems.
 Those who find themselves in a hopeless frame of mind feel immobilized.
-They often do not pursue help because they have no confidence hope exists for their situation.
-Feeling like giving up is common for those who battle with hopelessness.
-They yield to what they feel is their inevitable condition, often with a sad and bitter calm.
+They often do not pursue help because they lack confidence hope exists for their situation.
+Feeling like giving up is common for those who battle hopelessness.
+They yield, instead, to what they feel is their inevitable fate.

-However, any show of desperation while in a state of hopelessness is a sign that the person is still fighting for hope.
-These attempts do not necessarily feel good or hopeful, but they do indicate the inward desire of the heart to be rescued.
+Any show of desperation, however, is a sign that the person is still fighting for hope.
+These attempts do not necessarily feel good or look hopeful, but they do indicate the inward desire of the heart to be rescued.

-For instance, in the Bible, Naomi, who was Ruth’s mother-in-law, cried out a plea of desperation on Ruth’s and Orpah’s behalf while feeling hopeless.
+For instance, in the Biblical story of Ruth.
+Naomi, who was Ruth’s mother-in-law, exhibited desperation on Ruth’s and Orpah’s behalf…while feeling hopeless.
 She said to her daughters-in-laws, “Return, my daughters!
 Why should you go with me … the Lord has gone forth against me” (Ruth 1:12,13).
-In fact, Naomi even went so far as to ask to be called by a new name that meant bitter, which expressed her inner hopeless state.
+In fact, Naomi even went so far as to ask to be called by a new name that meant bitter, labeling her inner hopeless state.
 She said, “Do not call me Naomi; call me Mara, for the Almighty has dealt very bitterly with me” (Ruth 1:20).
-Yet God helped Naomi in a way that she could not help herself.
+These, laments were sparks of hope even though they did not sound like it.
+Naomi was voicing God’s ability, noting His control.
+Naomi knew God could help her in a way that she could not help herself.

-Job exhibited these desperate glimmers of hope in the midst of what seemed like a hopeless situation as well.
-Even though everything he loved had been taken from him, he proclaimed,”Though He slay me, yet I will trust Him.”
-God rescued Job in glorious ways that no man could accomplish on his own.
+Job exhibited these desperate glimmers of hope in the midst of what seemed like a hopeless situation, as well.
+Even though everything he loved had been taken from him he proclaimed,”Though He slay me, yet I will trust Him.”
+God rescued Job in glorious ways that no human could accomplish on their own.

 Solomon addresses the hopelessness in this way: “I said to myself, ‘Come now, I will test you with pleasure.
 So enjoy yourself.
 And behold it too was futility.
 I said of laughter, ‘It is madness,’ and of pleasure, ‘What does it accomplish?”(Ecclesiastes 2:1, 2)